-Name of directors or executives or companies under their control or joint control Name of company or subsidiary Relationship Amount (thousand euros) Body that approved transaction Identification of significant shareholder or director who abstained The proposal to the general meeting, if any, was approved by the board without votes against of the majority of independent directors (1) ANTONIO HERNÁNDEZ CALLEJAS Contractual 76 Board of Directors Antonio Hernández Callejas, Grupo Tradifín, S.L. and Hercalianz Investing Group, S.L.
-NO (2) ANTONIO HERNÁNDEZ CALLEJAS Luis Hernández González Contractual 47 Board of Directors Antonio Hernández Callejas, Grupo Tradifín, S.L. and Hercalianz Investing Group, S.L.
-NO (3) ANTONIO HERNÁNDEZ CALLEJAS Imirton, S.L.
-Commercial 1 Board of Directors Antonio Hernández Callejas, Grupo Tradifín, S.L. and Hercalianz Investing Group, S.L.
-NO (4) Disa Energy, S.L.U.
-Commercial 4,045 Board of Directors Demetrio Carceller Arce and María Carceller Arce NO (5) Disa Peninsula, S.L.U.
-Commercial 44 Board of Directors Demetrio Carceller Arce and María Carceller Arce NO
+Name of directors or executives or companies under their control or joint control Name of company or subsidiary Relationship Amount (thousand euros) Body that approved transaction Identification of significant shareholder or director who abstained The proposal to the general meeting, if any, was approved by the board without votes against of the majority of independent directors (1) ANTONIO HERNÁNDEZ CALLEJAS Luis Hernández González Contractual 49 Board of Directors Antonio Hernández Callejas, Félix Hernández Callejas, Blanca Hernández Rodríguez, Hercalianz Investing Group, S.L. and Grupo Tradifín, S.L.
+NO (2) FÉLIX HERNÁNDEZ CALLEJAS Hernández Barrera Servicios, S.A.
+Contractual 352 Board of Directors Antonio Hernández Callejas, Félix Hernández Callejas, Blanca Hernández Rodríguez, Hercalianz Investing Group, S.L. and Grupo Tradifín, S.L.
+NO

+Name of directors or executives or companies under their control or joint control Name of company or subsidiary Relationship Amount (thousand euros) Body that approved transaction Identification of significant shareholder or director who abstained The proposal to the general meeting, if any, was approved by the board without votes against of the majority of independent directors (3) Disa Energy, S.L.U.
+Commercial 2,491 Board of Directors Demetrio Carceller Arce and María Carceller Arce NO (4) DEMETRIO CARCELLER ARCE Disa Peninsula, S.L.U.
+Commercial 10 Board of Directors Demetrio Carceller Arce and María Carceller Arce NO

-Name of directors or executives or companies under their control or joint control Nature of the transaction and other information necessary for its evaluation (1) antonio Hernández Callejas Transfer (expense) of temporary right to use parking spaces (2) ANTONIO HERNÁNDEZ CALLEJAS Lease (expense) of real estate on arm's length terms (3) ANTONIO HERNÁNDEZ CALLEJAS Sale of vehicle on arm's length terms (4) DEMETRIO CARCELLER ARCE Services received consisting of supply of gas and diesel on arm's length terms (5) DEMETRIO CARCELLER ARCE Services received consisting of supply of diesel on arm's length terms
+Name of directors or executives or companies under their control or joint control Nature of the transaction and other information necessary for its evaluation (1) ANTONIO HERNÁNDEZ CALLEJAS Lease (expense) of real estate on arm's length terms (2) FÉLIX HERNÁNDEZ CALLEJAS See in COMMENTS the information and breakdown of transactions with Hernández Barrera Servicios, S.A.
+DEMETRIO CARCELLER ARCE Services received consisting of supply of gas and diesel on arm's length terms (4) DEMETRIO CARCELLER ARCE Services received consisting of supply of diesel on arm's length terms